 Workshops, concert trips, master-classes, visits to conservatoires, consultation lessons and performing with a full-size professional symphony orchestra are all part of the Haileybury Music Scholar experience, as are opportunities to experience elements of music-making not commonly taught at secondary level (e.g. conducting).

-Music Scholars receive a fee remission of up to 30% for outstanding candidates and the award can also include music lessons on one to three instruments (at the discretion of the Director of Music).
+Music scholars receive a fee remission and the amount is at the discretion of the Master.
+The award can also include music lessons on one to three instruments (at the discretion of the Director of Music).

 While attainment, technique and creative flair are key requisites, potential and aspiration are just as important.